Della

 Minneapolis/St. Paul International Airport

-Della Delaney stared out the car window at the cold, dark clouds covering the January sky, wondering if she’d made the right decision or if she’d wasted her last dollar pursuing the wrong dream.
+Della Delaney stared out the car window at the cold, dark clouds covering the winter sky, wondering whether she’d made the right decision or if she’d wasted her last dollar pursuing the wrong dream.
 Her trip to Enchanted Island would either be the most successful gamble she’d ever undertaken or the most spectacular failure of her life.
 Was the risk worth it?
 She sighed.

 I’ll never know unless I try…

-Bill Delaney maneuvered his way across two slow-moving lanes of traffic toward the entrance to the Delta check-in area and quickly pulled into a space behind another car as it drove away.
-He parked the car and jumped out to retrieve Della’s bags from the back of the SUV.
+Dozens of red taillights shone through the congestion like glowing beacons.
+Bill Delaney maneuvered his way across two slow-moving lanes of traffic toward the entrance to the Delta check-in area and darted into a space behind another car as it drove away.
+He parked the car and jumped out to retrieve Della’s suitcases from the back of the SUV.

-Della grabbed her soft-sided carry-on bag and started to open the car door when her mother, sitting in the front seat, turned to her with a serious frown.
+Della grabbed her large carry-on bag and started to open the car door when her mother, sitting in the front seat, turned to her with a serious frown.
 “Be sure to give us a call when you land,” Rachel Delaney said in a worried, motherly tone.
+She looked like a mature version of Christina with coppery hair and dark brown eyes.
 “And be careful with your carry-on bag.
 You never know what kind of person you’re sitting next to at the gate.
 It would be awful if someone stole your phone or your laptop.”

 “Okay, I’ll remember,” she said dutifully as she zipped her pink hoodie and opened the car door, anxious to get into the terminal and be on her way.
-She met her father at the car’s open tailgate to grab her large bag.
+She met her father at the car’s open tailgate.

-“Geez,” Bill complained as he hoisted the second one out of the car.
-“How much stuff did you pack for two weeks?
-This bag weighs a ton.
-If it goes over the weight allowance, it’s gonna cost you extra.”
+“Geez,” Bill complained as he hoisted the heavy black suitcases out of the car.
+“How much stuff did you pack?
+These things weigh a ton.
+If they go over the weight allowance, it’s gonna cost you extra.”

-“Have a good time, honey,” Bill said and pressed a hundred-dollar bill into her hand.
+“Here you go, honey,” Bill said and pressed a hundred-dollar bill into her hand.
+Her tall, silver-haired father smiled, but the sadness in his eyes mirrored his true feelings.
 “This is from me and Mom.
 Buy yourself something nice on the island.”

-She didn’t relax until she’d collapsed into her seat on the plane and stared out the window at the leaden sky.
-“B-r-r-r,” she murmured to herself at the large flakes falling against her window.
+“B-r-r-r,” she murmured to herself as she stared out the window at the leaden morning sky.
+Large flakes swirled in the breeze and drifted softly against her window.
 Depending on how things went on Enchanted Island, this might be the last time she saw snow for a long, long while.

 From: lcbrown@edo.ei.gov

-Good morning!
-Thank you for your request to the Enchanted Island Economic Development Office small business grant program.
+Thank you for your request to the Enchanted Island Economic Development Office’s small business grant program.
 Your application has been reviewed and approved for a matching grant in the amount of $5,000.
 Attached is the official agreement with details specific to the terms and conditions of the grant, reporting requirements, usage restrictions, and the timeline for disbursement.

-As part of the program, the Enchanted Island Women’s Business Association (EIWBA) has assigned one of their members to welcome you to the island.
-Elsie Dubois, owner of Bella’s Enchanted B&B is looking forward to assisting you through the process.
+As part of the program, the Enchanted Island Women’s Business Association (EIWBA) has assigned one of its members to welcome you to the island.
+Elsie Dubois, owner of Bella’s Enchanted B&B, is looking forward to assisting you through the process.
 Her contact information is listed in the agreement.

 All my best,